CSCI-171/di/README.md

 # STORYBOARDING:

-(This section and the sketch below were composed entirely by Elizabeth)

 ## **Main message**

 Canadian commercial real estate is poised for significant growth in the post-pandemic era, fueled by evolving consumer behaviors and regional population growth.